Swindon Town Club Profile

 Away fans usually get the end two blocks closest to the Stratton Bank End in a total allocation of around 1,200 seats.

-Students must purchase their ticket in advance of matchday as this concession is not available on the day of the game.
-You'll need to be in possession of a valid NUS Card.
-Those aged 16-18 years old are strongly advised to carry proof of age with them.
+For Students, you'll need to be in possession of a valid NUS Card.
+Those aged 16-21 years old are strongly advised to carry proof of age with them.

-Applications for Disabled supporters must be made direct to Swindon on 0844 880 1116.
-You'll be charge the above Concessionary rate, but can admit an assistant free of charge.
+Disabled and wheelchair tickets are as per the relevant age above but can admit an assistant free of charge – call 01935 847888 to purchase these.
 Ambulant Disabled supporters are eligible provided they are on the middle/higher level of disability.
-Their Disabled Liaison Officer is Jason McGinley and can be reached on 0871-876-1969 or firstname.lastname@example.org
+Their Disabled Liaison Officer is Jason McGinley and can be reached on 0871-876-1993 or firstname.lastname@example.org

 Disabled supporters enter the ground at Gate E11, which is situated close to the standard away turnstiles on the corner of the Arkells Stand and the Adkins Family Stand.